 Major window manufacturers such as Jeld-Wen, Pella, Andersen, Marvin, and the like tend to be relatively honest about the issue of recouping window costs with energy savings, or at least they side-step the issue, concentrating only on energy saved without factoring in the issue of windows cost.

 Still, don't place too much trust in the big companies.
 Even as major a manufacturer as Pella pulls out the old rhetoric that its "windows are up to 74% more energy efficient."
 Period.
 More energy efficient than what?
 What's the contrasting example?

 Pella barely skates by on a thin ice of honesty.
 It's hardly a steel-clad argument to compare single-pane windows in winter to high-end Pella Designer Series Advanced windows, with the specs mentioned above.

 It tends to be more the local window companies and their salesmen desperate for a commission who overstate how much the windows will pay for themselves with energy savings.
 When you're sitting at a dinner table with a yellow legal pad, it's easy to fudge the numbers to tip the buyer into a sale.

 It is no secret that new replacement windows will save you energy and provide greater comfort within the house.
 The Environmental Protection Agency (EPA) EnergyStar program estimates that the average U.S. home can save $126 to $465 a year when replacing single-pane windows and $27 to $111 a year for double-panes (with EnergyStar-qualified replacements, not new construction).

 That sounds great until you realize that the EPA figures are per year.
-By the EPA's estimates, the absolute most you can save over the span of 30 years (length of a typical mortgage) is $13,950.
+By the EPA's estimates, the absolute most you can save over 30 years (length of a typical mortgage) is $13,950.
 That's for New England, based on replacing single panes with double panes.
 It's doubtful that you will find many single-paned windows in that cold climate.